Part of the Family

 Safeguarding is Everyone's Responsibility

-At Woldgate School and Sixth Form College all staff are responsible for safeguarding.
+At Woldgate School and Sixth Form all staff are responsible for safeguarding.
 We educate our children and encourage them to speak to any member of staff if they have concerns.

 Advice for Pupils and Students